 Family Law Services

-The Law Office of Donald D. Vanarelli is devoted to handling all family law matters, from the initial interview through appeal, by providing high quality legal services with integrity, professionalism and respect for our clients.
+Vanarelli & Li, LLC is devoted to handling all family law matters, from the initial interview through appeal, by providing high quality legal services with integrity, professionalism and respect for our clients.
 We accomplish our mission by listening to client goals and then explaining the applicable New Jersey law.

 Success may be achieved in the courtroom through litigation, or through alternative strategies such as mediation or collaborative practice; however, our focus remains on the economic and practical implications of the decisions made in the case.
 Together we establish realistic goals and develop the optimal legal strategy with the most effective and efficient use of resources.
 To help ease the difficulties in resolving family law issues, we offer these services: